RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Swap videos after (seconds)**

 For how long to play videos before changing to the next game.
 Allowed range is between 0 and 120 seconds in 2-second increments.
 If set to 0 (which is the default value), the next game will be selected after the entire video has finished playing.
+If set to a higher value than the length of a game video, it will loop until reaching the swap time.

 **Stretch videos to screen resolution**